JoseDeFreitas/CodewarsLogger/README.md

 have completed a lot of katas, because the program must loop through all of them).

 You can customize some aspects of the program, such as the content of the README.md files, the name and the directory of the INDEX.md file and other stuff.
-Head to the "[Customisation page]()" in the wiki of this repository to learn more about what you can do.
-Also, head to the "[Privacy page]()" in the wiki to learn about the protection of your credentials.
+Head to the ["Customisation" page]() in the wiki of this repository to learn more about what you can do.
+Also, head to the ["Privacy" page]() in the wiki to learn about the protection of your credentials.
 I recommend you take a read on the entire wiki because there is useful and important information for you to know.